integritystl/generator-integrity/README.md

 In Github:
 5. In Github create a new Release using that 1.0.4 tag, make sure to check the box to make latest release.
 Back in your Terminal:
-6. `npm publish --ignore-scripts` (you will be asked to enter the OverTheAir authentication code from your 2FA app)
+6. `npm publish` (you will be asked to enter the OverTheAir authentication code from your 2FA app)